Polyphony: Protestant Britain and the United States

 English Protestant west gallery music included polyphonic multi-melodic harmony, including fuguing tunes, by the mid-18th century.
 This tradition passed with emigrants to North America, where it was proliferated in tunebooks, including shape-note books like The Southern Harmony and The Sacred Harp.
-While this style of singing has largely disappeared from British and North American sacred music, it survived in the rural Southern United States, until it again began to grow a following throughout the United States and even in places such as Ireland, the United Kingdom, Poland, Australia and New Zealand, among others.
+While this style of singing has largely disappeared from British and North American sacred music, it survived in the rural Southern United States, until it again began to grow a following throughout the United States and even in places such as the United Kingdom, Germany, Poland, and Australia, among others.

 Balkan region

-Polyphonic singing in the Balkans is traditional folk singing of this part of southern Europe.
+Polyphonic singing is traditional folk singing of this part of southern Europe.
 It is also called ancient, archaic or old-style singing.